zubairabid/Semester7/subjects/nationalism/readings/scholte.md

   Most people have access to other media, but it's still an "other".
 Cheering for the Olympics, yes, but cheering for your own country.

+- Possible approach: Globalization is a geographical trend (p.
+83), but needs political motivation to push it through.
+And it is most often locally applied.
+  Assuming nations remain strong, they are more likely to push their vision of it than the one defined.

 # Chapter 3: Globalization in History

+- Yes, lots of instances pre-1950s, but small scale instances.

 # Chapter 4: Explaining Globalization